- Mar 22, 2025

 10. National Museum:

-One of the top tourist destinations is the National Museum in New Delhi, which showcases India's history and culture through its art and artifacts.
-The museum has a collection of art that spans over 5,000 years, from the Indus Valley civilization to modern times.
+One of the top tourist destinations is the National Museum in New Delhi, which showcases India's history and culture through its art and artefacts.
+The museum has a collection of art spanning more than 5,000 years, from the Indus Valley civilisation to modern times.
 The museum is one of India's largest museums and is considered one of the finest.
-Visit and explore the extensive collection of anthropological artifacts.
+Visit and explore the extensive collection of anthropological artefacts.

 Location: The National Museum, Janpath, New Delhi - 110011.